Moving to Spain from UK is an exciting prospect but it takes plenty of careful preparation before your new adventure can

 - Eating out is cheaper and a cultural tradition: tapas anyone?

-- relaxed pace of life: think sleeping siestas on the sand
+- The relaxed pace of life: think sleeping siestas on the sand

 - Working opportunities in IT and consultancy

 So, what is it you need to know?

-From buying property to applying for residency permits and ensuring your finances are in order, these tips will come in handy if you’re considering moving to Spain from UK:
+From buying property to applying for residency permits and ensuring your finances are in order, these tips will be useful if you’re considering moving to Spain.

 Choosing Where to Live

-By far the most popular areas for moving to Spain from UK are the sun-kissed coastal regions.
+Spain’s sun-kissed coastal regions are the most popular areas for expats moving from the UK.

 Alicante on the Costa Blanca is chock-full of beautiful beaches and affordable properties.

-Expats report adjusting to life here is made easier by friendly locals and English-speaking schools.
+Expats report that adjusting to life here is made easier by friendly locals and English-speaking schools.

 Valencia is Spain’s third-largest city and is famous for its classic paella.

 Lots of expats have found good-value homes in the mountainous communities surrounding the city.

-Further south in the Andalusia region is Malaga; a more laidback city with a mixture of old with new.
+Further south in the Andalusia region is Malaga, a more laidback city with a mixture of old and new.

 Understand Your Rights

-As of 2021, the UK is no longer a member of the European Union!
+As we all know, the UK is no longer a member of the European Union!